spogburn/spogburn.github.io/_ux-writing/microcopy.md

   **Challenge:** Write a message from the airline app notifying them of the cancellation and what they need to do next.

-  <h3>Process</h3>
-  I imagined a scenario where the airline automatically rebooks the passenger, but the app doesn't support hotel booking information since that would be external to the airline.

-  I tried to empathize with the person missing the flight, and understand how they might feel and respond to some of that in the text.
-I wanted to convey sympathy while also offering a clear explanation of what actions are available to the passenger.

-  I also considered that the passenger might be concerned that the new itinerary didn't meet their needs, but I believe that can be addressed in the itinerary page flow, not on this page.

   <h3>Constraints</h3>

   **Headline:** 45 characters